-As shown in the Appendix, in a symmetric equilibrium, all IG firms in both regions produce the same output, prices are the same across firms, and total output of core and periphery IGs must be equal to world demand for these goods.
-In addition, equilibrium in the market for FGs requires that output be equal to domestic absorption, inclusive of price adjustment costs.
+As shown in Appendix A, in a symmetric equilibrium all IG firms in both regions produce the same output, prices are the same across firms, and total output of core and periphery intermediate goods must be equal to world demand for these goods.
+In addition, equilibrium in the market for final goods requires that output be equal to domestic absorption, inclusive of price adjustment costs.

 The equilibrium condition of the market for cash is solved for the bond rate.
-The equilibrium in the market for periphery loans requires equating equations (18) and (29), that is, $l_t^{CP} = l_t^{PC}$ , which is solved for the equilibrium interest rate on these loans.
-The equilibrium condition of the housing market is solved, using equation (10), to determine the dynamics of real house prices.
-In equilibrium, net trade in government bonds (or equivalently, the world net supply of bonds) must be zero.
-Analogously, in a two-region world, current account surpluses and deficits must be zero, so $n CA_t^C + (1 - n)E_t^{-1} CA_t^P = 0$ , where $CA_t^j$ is the current account of region j, also defined in the Appendix.
+The equilibrium in the market for periphery loans requires equating (18) and (32), that is, $l_t^{CP} = l_t^{PC}$ , which is solved for the equilibrium interest rate on these loans.
+The equilibrium condition of the housing market is solved, using (10), to determine the dynamics of real house prices.
+In equilibrium, net trade in government bonds (or, equivalently, the world net supply of bonds) must be zero.
+Analogously, in a two-region world, current account surpluses and deficits must be zero, so $nCA_t^C + (1-n)E_t^{-1}CA_t^P = 0$ , where $CA_t^j$ is region j's current account, also defined in Appendix A.